KTRDeveloper/charity-dao/docs/index.md

 }
 ```

-The dotenv package was used to manage the environment variables used in the configuration file and the contents of the .env file is given below:
+The dotenv package was used to manage the environment variables in the configuration file and the contents of the .env file is given below:

 ```
 INFURA_API_KEY="your infura api key here"